mbdavid/LiteDB/README.md

 public enum PhoneType { Mobile, Landline }
 ```

+- Internal, document id is represent as `_id` property
 - Do not use complex data types (like `DataSet`, `DataTable`)
 - Do not use disposable objects (like `Stream`, `Graphics`)
 - Enums will be converted in strings when serialized